Need help? Berkeley has many resources available to assist.

 Gender and diversity resources

 The Bioengineering Program welcomes students of all backgrounds and orientations; we believe in fostering an environment of respect and cooperation.
 Your Bioengineering program staff and graduate advisers are available to offer help and advice whenever you are in need.
-In addition, each campus offers many resources to assist:
+In addition, campus offers many resources to assist:

 Sexual harassment and violence support and education